Tuesday, November 25, 2008

 Tibok-Tibok (Coconut Milk Pudding)

 I miss the traditional desserts I used to enjoy back in the Philippines.
-I spent most of my childhood there, and even though it's been decades since I've been to PI, I can still remember how good the food was, especially the desserts.
+I spent most of my childhood there, and even though it's been decades since I left, I can still remember how good the food was, especially the desserts.

 So this year, I wanted to make a Filipino dessert for Thanksgiving.
 I asked my mom, my aunt and my grandmothers for their recipes for tibok-tibok.
-It's a coconut milk pudding topped with fried coconut milk solids called latik.
-It is a specialty in the region where I grew up, Pampanga, and it's also better known as maja blanca to the rest of the Philippines.
+It's a milk pudding topped with fried coconut milk solids called latik.
+It is a specialty in the region where I grew up, an area just north of Manila called Pampanga.
+It's very similar to maja blanca, another Filipino dessert that has bits of corn mixed into it.

 My Tita Rica explained to me that the name "tibok-tibok", which literally means "heartbeat", describes how you can tell when the pudding is done; the bubbles just barely touch the surface so it looks like it's pulsating - like a beating heart.